 HubSpot is unarguably one of the most popular CRM today.
 While their steady rise to CRM dominance was fueled by content, they were once little fishes in a sea of shark-like competitors.

-In 2005, the CRM market was booming.
+In 2005, the customer relationship management market was booming.
 Major players were SAP, Siebel, Oracle, PeopleSoft, Salesforce, and Amdocs.
-Together, these CRM heavyweights had a large share in the $5.7 billion CRM market at the time
+Together, these CRM heavyweights had a large share in the $5.7 billion CRM market at the time.

 Because the “schedule a demo” lead generation approach wasn’t very effective, HubSpot decided to spice things up in 2009 by asking prospects to try HubSpot free for 7 days.